Brikaa/cpl-js-generic-research/report.md

 ## Built-in examples

-Many built-in functions accept other functions as parameters such as the map function (discussed above), forEach, filter and more.
+Many built-in functions accept other functions as parameters such as the map function, forEach and filter.

 # Unbounded polymorphism due to coercion and implicit dynamic typing

 ## Why it works

 When accessing an object's property, the object is searched for this property at runtime.
-When accessing a property in a primitive data type, it is coerced into a wrapper object.
 This helps us create object abstractions that can be specialized by different concrete objects having certain properties at different points in time.